mramshaw/Alexa-Stuff/README.md

     "Alexa, Wikipedia: Hanoi"

 [She gives the first paragraph or so; you can ask for more if you wish.]

+#### Random Stuff

+There are all kinds of Easter Eggs:

+    "Alexa, tell me a story"

+There seem to be continual additions to Alexa's repertoire so it's worth trying various random things - play around!

 ## Bits and bobs of stuff for Alexa development